mathiasbk1/TestAssignment1/README.md

 Squeeze the toothpaste container to apply a pea-sized dollop on top of the hairy head of the toothbrush.
 Open mouth and insert the toothbrush.
 Run the bristles of the toothbrush on each tooth, in a circular and vibrating motion, applying moderate force.
-Rinse mouth and toothbruish with clean water.
+Rinse mouth and toothbrush with clean water.

 ### Thoughts on TDD